 If you have any meal credits leftover on your last day, you must either use them or lose them.
 Now, you can use them by converting them to snack credits and then stocking up on prepackaged snacks which you can take home with you.
 Each quick service meal credit can be converted to three snack credits.

 While the Disney Dining Plan is a wonderful addition to your Walt Disney World vacation, it can be confusing for many people.
 I hope that the answers to these common Disney Dining Plan questions help you to better understand the plan so you can decide if it is right for your family.
 To book your Disney World vacation, visit Disney’s website.
-For more help planning your trip, see our step-by-step guide, quick tips, and best resources.
+For help planning your trip, read our step-by-step guide, quick tips, and best resources.
 Happy travels!